Solar Energy in Texas

 A Snapshot of Texas’ Electric Sector

-Texas has a deregulated energy market operated by ERCOT, with kilowatt-hour prices below the US average.
-The following table compares kWh prices by market segment, considering Texas and the US in general.
+Texas has a deregulated energy market operated by ERCOT, with electricity prices below the US average.
+The following table compares kilowatt-hour prices by market segment, considering Texas and the US in general.

 Market Segment Texas kWh Price US kWh Price